+CST 201 GREEN BUILDING SUSTAINABILITY

+This is a basic study of the principles of Green Building and Sustainability.
+Topics will include sustainability, xeriscaping, high performance building, energy efficiency, indoor air quality and environmental stewardship.

+CST 214 BLUEPRINT READING & ESTIMATING

+Studies various types of residential and commercial building blueprints.
+Students analyze and interpret prints as to their content and estimate quantities and cost from excavation to completion.

+CST 222 ADVANCED GREEN ENERGY SYSTEMS

+This course is the study of the principles of solar, wind, bio-mass fuels, nuclear and alternative energy.
+This course applies the concepts of advanced Green energy systems utilizing the framework of sustainability to Green Residential and Green Commercial Buildings.

+CST 240 SUSTAINABILITY

+Normally Offered: Sustainability is defined, demonstrated and applied, beginning with how the environment and ecosystems work from a scientific perspective, understanding climate and geology, and applying ecological stewardship to improve sustainability in our environment.
+Students will learn about implementing engineering and technology that focuses on sustainability.

+CRIMINAL JUSTICE

+CRJ 101 CRIMINAL JUSTICE PHYSICAL EDUCATION

-ormally Offered: On Demand Normall his is a basic study of the principles of Green Building and Sustainability.
-Topics will include sustainability eriscaping, high performance building, energy efficiency, indoor air quality and environmental stewardship. - T CST 214 lormally Offered: SP tudies various types of residential and commercial building blueprints.
-Students analyze and interpret prints s to their content and estimate quantities and cost from excavation to completion.
-Studies ST 222 ADVANCED GREEN ENERGY SYSTEMS3(3-0 CST 222 ormally Offered: his course is the study of the principles of solar, wind, bio-mass fuels, nuclear and alternative energy.
-This ourse applies the concepts of advanced Green energy systems utilizing the framework of sustainability to breen Residential and Green Commercial Buildings. course a ST 240 SUSTAINABILITY3(3-0 CST 240 lormally Offered: ustainability is defined, demonstrated and applied, beginning with how the environment and ecosystems ork from a scientific perspective, understanding climate and geology, and applying ecological stewardship or improve sustainability in our environment.
-Students will learn about implementing engineering and echnology that focuses on sustainability.
-Sustaina work fro to impro RIMINAL JUSTICE CRIMIN Incompanies of the Criminal Justice student that needs to improve his or her fitness level and lose weight.
-This is a low impact fitness course (i.e. walk/run, use of resistance bands, building endurance, introduction to reight training) with lectures on benefits of exercise and guidelines, fitness and wellness, coronary risk factors and physical fitness, stress, motivation, and behavior change, issues in weight control, and nutrition.
-Irerequisite: Criminal Justice student or instructor permission.
-Participants with physical restrictions or othe nedical health problems must have a written permission statement from their physician prior to active articipation in this program.
-Designe is a low weight tr and phys Prerequ medical · · · · · · · · · · · · · · · · · · · CJ 110 hysically prepares student to meet entry-level physical agility testing requirements for police officer and orrections officer and introduced military style discipline.
-Includes advanced development of exercise skills increase and maintain levels of flexibility, muscle strength, body composition and cardiovascular ndurance.
-Instruction will be a military style workout, including running, upper body strength workouts, push ps, sit-ups, leg lifts and jumping jacks. rerequisite: Criminal Justice student or instructor permission.
-Participants with physical restrictions or othe nedical health problems must have a written permission statement from their physician prior to active articipation in this program.
-Physical correction to incre enduran ups, sit-rerequired medical J 119 INTRODUCTION TO HOMELAND SECURITY3(3-0 CJ 119 he Introduction to Homeland Security course will define the role of the Federal, State and Local Governments when dealing with a terrorist attack from an emergency management and first responder perspective.
-The opic of what prompts people to engage in a terrorist attack will be explored.
-The student will learn how to repare and recover from a terrorist attack.
-Finally, what future challenges emergency managers and first esponders can expect to face when dealing with homeland security issues will be discussed.
-The Intro when de topic of prepare
+Designed for the Criminal Justice student that needs to improve his or her fitness level and lose weight.
+This is a low impact fitness course (i.e. walk/run, use of resistance bands, building endurance, introduction to weight training) with lectures on benefits of exercise and guidelines, fitness and wellness, coronary risk factors and physical fitness, stress, motivation, and behavior change, issues in weight control, and nutrition.
+Prerequisite: Criminal Justice student or instructor permission.
+Participants with physical restrictions or other medical health problems must have a written permission statement from their physician prior to active participation in this program.

+CRJ 110 CRIMINAL JUSTICE PHYSICAL EDUCATION

+Normally Offered: F Physically prepares student to meet entry-level physical agility testing requirements for police officer and corrections officer and introduced military style discipline.
+Includes advanced development of exercise skills